 I grew up as a “PK” (Preacher’s Kid).
 My parents, Rev. James LeGro and Phyllis (Haight) LeGro had our family on the move.
 Starting in a number of small towns in central New York, me, my two older brothers, and my parents picked up stakes every few years and headed off to the next church where dad was needed.
 We had brief stints in rural Pennsylvannia and then to the Midwest, living on the largest natural lake in Indiana, Lake Wawasee.
 However, New York was always our home and that is where we ended up, and where I graduated from High School (East Syracuse – Minoa HS).

 While attaining a bachelor’s degree in Fine Arts with a concentrate in Graphic Design at Oswego State College, I met my husband Chris and we’ve been together ever since.
 We were rewarded with two beautiful daughters, Ally & Erika who now are on the cusp of beginning their own lives, soon making us empty-nesters.

 Outside of work I love being outdoors, hiking, boating, sailing, gardening, reading and photography.

-My career path started in Graphic Design and Pre-press Management, working many years in the print industry and most recently branching off into Marketing for several years at St. John’s Senior Services in the City of Rochester.
+My career path started in Graphic Design, Art Direction and Pre-press Management, working many years in the print industry and most recently branching off into Marketing for several years at St. John’s Senior Services in the City of Rochester.
 I am thrilled to now be a part of the Bartolomeo & Perotto team working in marketing and funeral pre-planning coordination.
 This move was a great progression in serving people, working alongside the best in the funeral care business.
 I will admit, I have learned a great deal about funeral care and how important it is to have the right people caring and guiding you when you are faced with one life’s most difficult realities.